 Instead, reusable pads can be removed, washed and reused.
-The whole process is quick, easy, clean and comfortable, and there are a ton of benefits.
+The process is quick, easy, clean and comfortable, and there are many benefits.

 More and more women are turning to reusable pads for a variety of reasons that we will describe below!